roseengineering/phasedarray_abcd/README.md

 series in Ham Radio Magazine, May-July 1983, October 1983, December 1983, and from Capt.
 Paul Lee N6PL's "The Amateur Radio Vertical Antenna Handbook".

+What is a ABCD 2-port matrix?
+See https://en.wikipedia.org/wiki/Two-port_network#ABCD-parameters

 The first group of functions calculate the ABCD matrix.
 The impedance of the components are passed in order from the source side to the load side.